 Although solar panels require little maintenance, it’s generally recommended that they be washed and cleaned from dirt and dust between two to four times each year.
 If a panel breaks or malfunctions, it may need to be repaired or replaced.
 Repair and replacement of solar panels means workers are on the roof.

-Consequently, proper fall protection for solar installers and for workers involved in maintaining rooftop solar panels is necessary.
+Consequently, proper solar panel edge protection for solar installers and for workers involved in maintaining rooftop solar panels is necessary.

 Rooftop fall hazard areas of concern and worker safety solutions